osmandapp/web/main/docs/user/widgets/quick-action.md

 All actions are organized in the **Add Action** menu and grouped by type.
 A complete list of actions and their descriptions can be found in the [Action types](#action-types) section.

 You can assign one or more [actions](#action-types) to the quick action button.
-There are 2 ways to add actions.
+There are two ways to add actions.

 - **In the Configure screen**.
 Select a button from the list, and tap the&nbsp;  "**＋**"  &nbsp;button.
 You need to select the [action type](#action-types) first, and then change its name and [parameters](#actions-in-loop).
 - **In the quick action button panel**.
 Tap the *Quick Action button* on the map screen.
 At the end of the list, on the latest screen in the panel, is the "**＋**"  &nbsp;*Add Action* box.
 Tap it and select an action from the [list of types](#action-types).